zsonline/subscription-manager/README.md

 ### Virtual environment (optional)

 In order to separate this project's environment from your system's python environment, create a virtual environment.
-To create one in this directory: `python -m venv {project_dir}/venv`.
+To create one in this directory: `python -m venv venv`.
 There are also other tools for doing that, such as  [virtualenv](https://pypi.python.org/pypi/virtualenv).

-To activate your created virtual environment, type `source {project_dir}/venv/bin/activate`.
+To activate your created virtual environment, type `source venv/bin/activate`.
 To deactivate it afterwards again, type `deactivate`.

 Make sure that the virtual environment is activated when working on this project.
 You can find further information about virtual environments in the [python documentation](https://docs.python.org/3/tutorial/venv.html).